sporeprotocol/spore-sdk/packages/core/README.md

 ### [@spore-examples/secp256k1](../../examples/secp256k1)

-> Provides real code examples to show developers how to construct transactions of spores/clusters, and how to sign for Secp256k1Blake160 inputs.
+Real code examples presenting how to construct basic spore/cluster transactions with the spore-sdk, along with straightforward code showing the process of signing and unlocking [Secp256k1Blake160](https://github.com/nervosnetwork/ckb-system-scripts/blob/master/c/secp256k1_blake160_sighash_all.c) spores/clusters in a transaction.

 ## Composed API